-Launching Pad is a four-day course is a training and capacity building course that focusses on building skills to support you to effectively engage in consumer participation opportunities within Neami, and in the broader community.
+Launching Pad is a four-day training and capacity building course that focuses on building skills to support you to effectively engage in consumer participation opportunities within Neami, and in the broader community.

 Launching Pad has been developed and is delivered by staff with a lived experience of recovery and has been tailored to accommodate different levels of prior experience and knowledge, supporting people to make informed choices about their participation.